 This magnetic force between current-carrying wires calculator lets you find the magnetic force between two parallel, long and straight wires carrying the current.
-Read the text below to learn why do wires repel or attract each other at all and how can you estimate the strength of electromagnetic force between them.
+Read the text below to learn why wires repel or attract each other and how you can estimate the strength of the electromagnetic force between them.

 Interaction between current-carrying wires

-Electric current flowing in the wire can be described as an ordered movement of tiny charged particles - electrons.
+We describe the electric current flowing in the wire as an ordered movement of tiny charged particles - electrons.
 We know from Maxwell's equation that every moving charged particle produces a magnetic field.
-With our magnetic field of straight current-carrying wire calculator you can check how strong magnetic field can be created.
+With our magnetic field of straight current-carrying wire calculator, you can check how strong a magnetic field can be created.

-If one wire produces a magnetic field, the other one feels it as the electromagnetic force.
+If one wire produces a magnetic field, the other feels it as an electromagnetic force.
 That's why two current-carrying cables interact with each other.

 Magnetic force between wires equation

-A proper canlculation of the magnetic force would require the use of the cross product, but there is a simpler way.
+A proper magnetic force calculation would require using the cross product, but there is a simpler way.
 The magnetic force between wires is straightforward to calculate if we assume that our wires are straight and very long.
-To estimate that force you can use following formula:
+To estimate that force, you can use the following formula:

 Ibare the currents flowing in the first and the second wires;